How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 What you should know about altitude sickness

-Through this post, I hope you have learnt what to watch out for and how to tackle any symptom.
+Through this post, I hope you have learnt what to watch out for and how to tackle any symptoms.

 Of course, it’s not easy to figure things out overnight.
 It requires years of experience to actually put a finger on the issue and treat it.
 But with a basic understanding of the science behind it, there’s a lot you can do to make someone with AMS feel better and save him.

-Also, know that communication is the key to treat AMS!
+Also, know that communication is the key to treating AMS!

 If you’re trekking with Indiahikes, always keep your Trek Leader informed of your symptoms.
 You’ll, of course, have your own Health Card to keep track of your vitals and your symptoms.